salimi-my/profolio/README.md

 ## Starting the project

-Open the [.env.example](/.env.example) and fill in your Database URL, NextAuth, Resend & EdgeStore Configurations then save it as .env the run the following command:
+Open the [.env.example](/.env.example) and fill in your Database URL, Auth, Resend & EdgeStore Configurations then save it as .env the run the following command:

 ```bash
 npm install